melaniab/thesis/README.md

-This project is consist of the files and Jupyter notebooks, used for the Master Thesis project
+This project consists of the files and Jupyter notebooks, used for the Master Thesis project, and the master thesis itself.

 ## USING STRUCTURED INFORMATION FROM TAGS FOR BOOK RECOMMENDATIONS